 The absolute majority of GAZ-24 Volga cars were equipped with the four-cylinder gasoline engine, which was produced by Zavolzhsky motor plant (ZMZ) and available in two versions – the 24D and the 2401 – that differed only in compression ratio (the 24D should not to be confused with diesel engines available on the Volga on some foreign markets).
 The 2401 engine, despite lower perfomance figures, was by far the most popular of the two, as it could run on lower grade fuel which was both cheaper and more available in remote areas of the coutry; most of the taxicabs were equipped with this engine as well.

 The GAZ-24 Volga’s engine was largely derived from the GAZ-21 Volga’s powerplant, produced from 1957–1970, which itself had been originally developed for the GAZ-56 1.5-ton truck.
 In turn, it became the basis for the later 4022.10 (1981; 3 valves per cylinder, lean burn, stratified charge) and 402.10 (1985; larger exhaust valves, new water pump, “breakerless” electronic ignition, added emissions control equipment) engines.
-Altogether they form the venerable family of GAZ / ZMZ OHV engines which soldiered on until mid-2000s (2.9-liter versions with EFI are still produced for off-road and commercial vehicles).
+Altogether they form the venerable family of GAZ / ZMZ OHV engines which soldiered on until mid-2000s (its 2.9-liter version with EFI is still produced by UMZ and used on GAZ commercial vehicles).